PeterHolderrieth/TransferLearning_Neuroimaging/README.md

 as a library for automatic differentation.

 ## Structure of the repository
-The core implementation of SFCNs can be found in `hello`.
+The core implementation of SFCNs can be found in `/sfcn/`.